arjit-32/Computer-Science-Primer/src/content/homepage/index.md

 ---
 banner:
   title: "Fullstack Engineering from the ground up"
-  content: "Computer Science Primer is a curriculum to master foundational subjects along with real-world development skills"
+  content: "Computer Science Primer is a curriculum to master foundational cs subjects along with real-world development skills needed to become a fullstack developer."
   image: /images/banner-img.png
   button:
     label: Checkout Courses